 I am thrilled to be able to offer the Mortgage Credit Certificate Program for eligible first time home buyers.
 This Federal tax credit program is available to first time home buyers & buyers who have not owned a home as their principal residence in the past three years & military veterans.
 I am an big fan of this program because I was able to use this same program when I bought my first home.
 Income limits for this program are based on total household income – not just the income of the borrower(s) – and the income limits vary from county to county.
 Household income is the total gross annual income for all residents intending to live in the home, age 18 or older (except full-time dependent students).

-The maximum purchase price for this program in 2018 is $250,000, and there is a one time fee of $475 to NCHFA which is paid when your loan closes – and then you can save up to $2,000 a year on your IRS 1040 Federal Tax Return, for every year you live in your home.
+The current maximum purchase price (updated for 2023) for this program is $385,000.
+There is a one time fee of $475 to the NCHFA which is paid when your loan closes.
+And then you can save up to $2,000 a year on your IRS 1040 Federal Tax Return for every year you live in your home.

-Here is how the MCC Tax Credit – which you take on your IRS 1040 – is determined:
+Here is how the MCC Tax Credit – which is applied to your IRS 1040 – is determined:

 - If you buy an existing home, your MCC allows you to claim a federal tax credit for 30% of the interest you pay per year – up to a maximum of $2,000 per year – for every year you live in your home.
 The remaining 70% of the interest you pay is still available as a tax deduction for mortgage interest paid.